Die! Die! Die!: The Drummer Smells Nice, Carriage H and Rawer (1999–2004)

-bass guitarist) saw Rawer perform and recalled the sound as "a sea of pedals and effects".
+bass guitarist, saw Rawer perform and recalled the sound as "a sea of pedals and effects".
+Only one Rawer recording, Dominion Road Noise Control, has ever been released (and not until 2026).
 In 2003, Wilson and Prain moved again, to Auckland.
 There they were inspired by the local music scene to form Die!
 Die!
 Die! together with Kane Goulter on bass guitar.

 Writing in 2018, Oliver recalled being in the crowd at a Die!
 Die!
 Die! gig in summer 2003–2004.
 "It was meant to be their last show," and after the apparent disbanding of Die!
 Die!
 Die!, Wilson, Prain and Oliver (who had been a member of So To Speak) started a new band – the latter pulling out of a Masters in Cultural Studies course to do so.
 Initially Wilson and Oliver both played guitar, but the latter ended up as bass guitarist.